betterscientificsoftware/bssw-tutorial-sc20/handson-m08-continuous-integration.md

 ## Instructions

-1. You'll need to add a configuration file to your repository to tell Travis CI what should be done when it is invoked.
+**Step 1.** You'll need to add a configuration file to your repository to tell Travis CI what should be done when it is invoked.
 The file must be named `.travis.yml`.
 Note the leading `.`.
 In unix-like operating systems, this is a hidden file, that won't be displayed in directory listings by default.
 But on Windows and in the GitHub web interface, such files are displayed by default.

     ```
     language: c++